 Best Wisconsin State Parks for Families

 Visiting a state park is a must during a Wisconsin family vacation.
 Certainly, they are some of the best places to visit in Wisconsin for families!
 Featuring beautiful cascading waterfalls, exotic wildlife, and even recreational activities like hiking, these following state parks rank as the best things to do in Wisconsin with kids.
-Stay tuned to learn more all about Wisconsin for kids!
+Stay tuned to learn all about Wisconsin for kids!

 Devil’s Lake State Park

 Devil’s Lake State Park is a beautiful place to explore as a family.
-Located in central Wisconsin, it features a variety of hiking trails, rock formations, two small lakes, and various plant species.
+Located in central Wisconsin, it features a variety of hiking trails, rock formations, a large lake, and various plant species.
 It’s one of the best places to visit in Wisconsin for families!
 Start at the Nature Center, then find boat rentals located at the north and south ends of the lake.
 When kids want to cool off from the sun, there are also two swimming beaches, one on each end.
 Ready for fun on dry land?
 Take a guided hike along Devil’s Lake’s western shore, rent fishing poles, or even try a scavenger hunt!
 Devil’s Lake State Park is also a popular camping area for families.

 For more scenic hikes, check out this list of 10 Exciting Midwest State Parks For Families!